Third Orbán Government: Free Sunday

 Fidesz and the Christian Democratic People's Party (Hungary) has supported the restriction on Sunday shopping ("free Sunday", as they called) for a long time, citing Christian values.
 Parliament voted on the issue on December 14, 2014 and the law came into effect on March 15, 2015 (a Sunday on which shops would have been closed anyway, the day being a public holiday in Hungary).
 Public opinion was predominantly against the decision.
 Three polls done in the spring of 2015 registered an opposition of 64% (Szonda Ipsos), 62% (Medián) 59% (Tárki).
 By the end of May, according to a poll by Medián, 72% of those polled disliked the new law, even the majority of Fidesz-KDNP voters were against it.
 Opposition parties and private persons tried to start a public referendum several times.
 By November 2015 there were 16 such attempts, but none of them were approved, for various bureaucratic reasons, until in early 2016 one of these attempts, initiated by the Hungarian Socialist Party, was finally successful.
 The government, rather than being forced to hold the referendum (which could have been interpreted as a huge success for the opposition party, even though the law was opposed by the majority of Fidesz voters too) lifted the ban in April 2016.

-NGO Law
+NGO restriction

-On 13 June 2017, The Hungarian Parliament Passed a Law Targeting Foreign-Funded NGOs.
+On 13 June 2017, The Hungarian parliament passed a law targeting foreign-funded NGOs.
 The law requires civil groups receiving foreign donations above a certain threshold to register as organizations funded from abroad.
 The law was passed 130 to 44, with 25 abstaining.